Are you a plant geek? Wanna head off to someplace encompassed by plants and berries? At this point, Alaska should be the perfect spot for you.

 4. Berries in Alaska: Crowberry

-- These dull blue-to-dark berries develop close by needle-like leaves on following stems in an evergreen rug.
+- These dull blue-to-dark berries develop close by needle-like leaves in an evergreen rug following stems.

-- Crowberries are added to biscuits or cakes and are also used as a filler in jams and jellies.
+- Crowberries are added to biscuits or cakes and used as a filler in jams and jellies.

 - Mixtures of crowberry twigs and stems are used for treating colds, kidney inconveniences, and tuberculosis.